anujparikh/algo-coding-patterns/src/sliding-window/README.md

   }
   ```

+- when working with pattern matching
+  - use matched variable for comparison
-- when working with pattern matching the window size should be less than pattern length at the end in windowEnd loop
+  - the window size should be less than pattern length at the end in windowEnd loop
+  - when remove variable from windowStart position, first check for `frequencyMap[startChar] === 0` condition for decrementing matched counter